-As you read through the study, you find that the practice of digital detoxication was done only for a day from the participants.
+As you read through the study, you find that the practice of digital detoxification was done only for a day by the participants.
 I mean, they only stayed away from Facebook for around 24 hours.
-Insufficient time to understand the positives from social media abstention.
+Insufficient time to understand the positive sides of social media abstention.

 They also found a direct correlation between negative effects and satisfaction for the given day.
-It seems that the more we use social media, both our satisfaction increases along with our dissatisfaction.
+More pricesely, it seems that the more we use social media, both our satisfaction increases along with our dissatisfaction.